Elodie-mbaye/holbertonschool-simple_shell/README.md

 General
 •Allowed editors: vi, vim, emacs
+•All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 •Allowed editors: vi, vim, emacs
 •All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 •All your files should end with a new line
 •A README.md file, at the root of the folder of the project is mandatory •Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl